The Secret of Kells

 Parents Need to Know

-What's the story?
+What's the Story?

-Set in medieval Ireland, the story follows 12-year-old Brendan (voiced by Evan McGuire), who lives with his uncle Abbott Cellach (Brendan Gleeson), a monk who runs the Abbey of Kells.
+Set in medieval Ireland, THE SECRET OF KELLS follows 12-year-old Brendan (voiced by Evan McGuire), who lives with his uncle Abbott Cellach (Brendan Gleeson), a monk who runs the Abbey of Kells.
 The abbott is focused on fortifying Kells from the imminent threat of a Viking invasion, and he expects all the brothers and his nephew, to work on defending the abbey.
 Life for Brendan changes dramatically when the renowned master illuminator Brother Aidan (Mick Lally) arrives in Kells with an incomplete illuminated manuscript.
 Fascinated, Brendan begins to disobey his uncle to help Brother Aidan find the right ingredients for ink, and in time discovers that he himself has a talent for illumination.
 As the Barbarians advance closer and closer, Brendan embarks on a quest to find a special crystal needed to finish the book.
 With the help of a beautiful fairy/wolf girl named Aisling (Christen Mooney), Brendan enters a nearby enchanted forest, where he must face an ancient serpent god to find the crystal, return to the abbey and finish the sacred text.

-Director Tomm Moore and his co-director Nora Twomey have created a gorgeous world where the animation mirrors the shimmery translucence found in illuminated texts like the one Brendan and Brother Aidan complete in the movie.
+Director Tomm Moore and his co-director Nora Twomey have created a gorgeous world here.
+The animation in mirrors the shimmery translucence found in illuminated texts like the one Brendan and Brother Aidan complete in the movie.
 There's a magical, ethereal quality that's quite perfect considering the otherworldly elements of Brendan's quest.
 Aisling, who can shift shapes from a white wolf to an alabaster-skinned girl with an enigmatic knowledge of the forest, is breathtakingly beautiful.
 And what's light and airy and hopeful in one scene can suddenly turn dark and ominous, particularly when the Vikings are depicted, with their red eyes and creepy masks.
 While all of the animation is impressive, it's the forest that's most affecting, with all of the greens, browns, and blues creating a lush place of wonder and mystery.

-nomination should ensure that it remains a secret gem no more.
+Although The Secret of Kells lost the Academy Award to the excellent Up, its nomination should ensure that it remains a secret gem no more.
 Led by the young actors McGuire and Mooney, the voice cast is terrific.
 Gleeson (In Bruges, Gangs of New York) is powerful as the single-minded abbott who sees no reason Brendan should waste his time on the book when raiders are on their way.
 Lally and McGuire sweetly capture the important mentor-hero relationship that's essential to every great journey.
 Like Obi-Wan and Luke or Dumbledore and Harry, Brother Aidan and Brendan's friendship is the catalyst for Brendan's self discovery.
 He's not just the Abbey's errand boy, he's a master illuminator in the making, and he will not let anything or anyone stop him from using his gifts.